-Another letter from the Madison family related that their finances are so tight, they cannot afford the luxury of regular dental care—not even routine x-rays and cleaning.
+Another letter from the Madison family related that their finances are so tight, they cannot afford the “luxury” of regular dental care—not even routine x-rays and cleaning.
 That letter ended, “Is there a dental plan for families in our situation?
 Please answer soon before our teeth fall out!”

 While I am not a dentist, I know that dental care is not a luxury.
 It is essential to the good health of every family member.
 And the best way for Lisa and the Madison Family to avoid big dental bills is to practice regular preventive care.
 Even then, routine hygiene and x-rays should be seen as absolutely mandatory.

 As for Lisa, she’s in a tough situation.
 I’m not confident that dental insurance—if by some miracle she could get it now—would be that helpful.
 The problem is that typically you must wait six months to a year before certain procedures are covered.

 The cost of a Dental Savings Plan varies but basically, an individual pays around $120 per year, and families pay around $170 per year—yes, for the entire family.

 Most insurance companies are now offering these dental savings plans.
-There are many to choose from, and they are all listed in one place at DentalPlans.com.
+There are many to choose from, and they are all listed in one place at Dental Savings Plan.
 If your dentist doesn’t participate, you could ask him or her to sign up or find a dentist in your area that does (thousands do!).
 When you use a dentist in your plan, you get a discount of up to 60 percent, depending on the plan.